RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

   - `run_tests_dir_path`: The path to the folder from where we want to run the tests (can be different from `test_files_path`).
   - `test_results_path`: The path to the folder in the local machine where the test reports will be stored.
+- `wazuh_install_path`: Path where wazuh is going to be installed in the virtual machine
+- `system`: System of the host where the test is going to be launched
+- `component`: Wazuh component target of the test.
+- `modules`: The correspondent modules of the test.

 **Parameters section**